maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 `#DestroyerEvent`, that would immediately give us a causal graph.

-Reconstructing states is a bit more complicated, but it can be done by selecting a foliation of a causal graph, i.e., a subset of events including all of their dependencies, and selecting all expressions that were created, but not destroyed by one of those events.
+Reconstructing states is a bit more complicated, but it can be done by selecting a foliation of a causal graph, i.e., a subset of events including all of their dependencies, and selecting all expressions that were created but not destroyed by one of those events.

 ### Index of Matches